 And just like that, barely what seemed like a day after leaving Japan, Kurama was in front of his cousin's house.
 Harry Potter, the most recognised wizard in Britain; the cousin he never knew.
 Kurama didn't know what he was expecting when he rang the doorbell to Number Four Privet Drive.
 But whatever it was, the redhead was quite certain it was not the loud trampling, nor the stocky child who knew no sense of etiquette as he leaned right up to Kurama's face to scrutinize him.
-It was at that exact moment that Kurama would later on recalled that he briefly contemplating agreeing with Yusuke on one fact of the mission for once: he wasn't sure he was going to like it at all.
+It was at that exact moment that Kurama would later on recall briefly contemplating agreement with Yusuke on one fact of the mission: he wasn't sure he was going to like it.

 Apparently, Kurama passed whatever test the boy in front of him had, for the child finally leaned back.
-"What da'ya want?" the boy drawled out, like Kurama personally annoyed him, while beadily glaring into Kurama's red hair.
+"What da'ya want?" the boy drawled out, like Kurama personally annoyed him, while beadily eyeing Kurama's red hair in distaste.

 "And you might be … ?" the Kurama enquired, encouraging the conversation.